-My name is Lieutenant Colonel Stephen T. Schmidt and I am the Department Head and Senior Professor of Army ROTC at Purdue University.
-I have faithfully served in the US Army for over 23 years, both as an enlisted Soldier and an officer.
+My name is Lieutenant Colonel Kevin White and I am the Department Head and Senior Professor of Army ROTC at Purdue University.
 I am extremely humbled with the task of guiding young adults to achieve their maximum potential and understand the tremendous responsibility of enhancing the military profession through quality recruitment and training.

 Did you know that less than 1% of the American population serves in the military?
 With less than a third of that number serving as officers.
 As officers, we are a very small group of professions who serve something greater than ourselves, and provide a unique and vital service to society.
 Furthermore, Army ROTC is one of the three paths to becoming an Army officer (approximately 80% of today’s Army officers come from ROTC programs like ours).
 The two other commissioning sources for Army officers are West Point and the Officer Candidate School (OCS) located at Fort Benning, Georgia.